The Nashua Historical Society will be closed on the following days in observance of these holidays.

 Free and open to the public.

-Feel free to check out The Nashua Historical Society's changing exhibit case at Nashua's City Hall.
+Visit The Nashua Historical Society's changing exhibit at Nashua's City Hall.

 The current exhibit is a history of some long-time Amherst Street businesses